TNEI-Services/IPSA/docs/IscAnalysisNR.rst

      - ImpedanceCutOffPU
      - The maximum branch impedence allowed in per unit.
    * - Integer
-     - BranchPowerMode
+     - BoundaryRetentionMode
-     - The mode for the branch admittance:
+     - The mode for managing the boundary elements:

-        - 0 = Send only
+        - 0 = Retain boundary elements
-        - 1 = Receive only
+        - 1 = Remove radial elements
-        - 2 = Largest value
    * - Integer
      - ACDCConversionMode
      - The mode of conversion for the AC/DC interface: